 HOLY LORD it was awful.
 Truly, truly awful.
 Like, swamp-water-infused-with-iron kind of awful.
 I felt so horrible about inflicting that filth on my defenseless baby and I haven’t given it to him since.

 I am not really a firm believer in an infant’s need for fluoride anyway, but I am obviously not a doctor or a scientist.
 KellyMom tells me there’s no conclusive evidence that babies need fluoride supplements.
 Clearly my pediatrician thinks otherwise, or else he wouldn’t have prescribed them.
 I am pretty sure Portland does not fluoridate its water.
+We had invested in a water softener system just to make sure that our water is safe for drinking.

 We do give him a vitamin D supplement when we remember, because it’s recommended for exclusively-breastfed babies and it’s colorless, flavorless, and basically unscented.
 The multivitamin+fluoride drops are none of those things.